 The Better Way

-So, if you yell as a coach, are you a bad coach?
-Absolutely not; you are just human!
-When I came to believe I shouldn’t yell as a coach, I still yelled.
+So, if you yell at your players, are you a bad coach?
+Absolutely not!
+You are just human.
+When I recognized that I shouldn’t yell as a coach, I still yelled.
 It’s a long process of growth to retrain ourselves as coaches and develop the skills we need to lead without yelling.